JonKing93/pfdf/docs/api/segments.rst

             self.save(path, type='segments')
             self.save(..., *, overwrite=True)

         Saves the network to the indicated path.
 Each segment is saved as a vector feature with a LineString geometry whose coordinates proceed from upstream to downstream.
 The vector features will not have any data properties.
 In the default state, the method will raise a FileExistsError if the file already exists.
 Set overwrite=True to enable the replacement of existing files.
+Returns the absolute path to the saved file as output.

         By default, the method will attempt to guess the intended file format based on the path extensions, and will raise an Exception if the file format cannot be guessed.
 However, see below for a syntax to specify the driver, regardless of extension.
 You can use::